amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 #### Singleton Objects

 Scala is more object-oriented than Java because in Scala, we cannot have static members.
 Instead, Scala has singleton objects.
+A singleton object definition looks like a class definition, except instead of the keyword class you use the keyword object.

   You create singleton using the keyword **object** instead of class keyword.
 It is language feature now.